 In order to understand the reasons for this present situation, it is necessary to review the history of the era that brought this about.

-H. H. Walker Lewis, lawyer and author, in a learned that discussion which appeared in Maryland law review, volume XXV I, number three, 1966, and Scharf in his Chronicles of Baltimore” give vivid description of these of phrase and their casualties.
-Andrews, in his “history of Maryland,” page 473, describes, and colorful language, the pitch bottles and the mob rule.
-In one instance, a “bloody and disgraceful riot took place at the 17th board house” one light Street where one man was killed, 20 wounded (some of them fatally), and cart loads of bricks were strewn about.
+H. H. Walker Lewis, lawyer, and author, in a, learned that discussion which appeared in Maryland law review, volume XXVI, number three, 1966, and Scharf in his Chronicles of Baltimore” give a vivid description of these of phrase and their casualties.
+Andrews, in his “history of Maryland,” page 473, describes, and colorful language, the pitch bottles, and the mob rule.
+In one instance, a “bloody and disgraceful riot took place at the 17th board house” one light Street where one man was killed, 20 wounded (some of them fatally), and cartloads of bricks were strewn about.

 The volunteer fire departments fought more than fires.
 They join battle with each other and the secret clubs of the Know–Nothings.
 In one instance, “the firing was regular as if it were by platoons.
 A great many persons were wounded and carried from the ground, and the drug shops near the scene of action were filled with the wounded and the dying.”
 On one occasion, the new market fire company was driven out and dispersed.
 Their engine house was sacked, and at least four men were said to have been killed and over 150 were wounded.

 There was no real Police Department in Baltimore at this time.
 There was a high constable with one or two constables for each Ward and some night watchman who cried the time and described in the weather.
-In 1857, the police were organize, but in the process the new recruits came from the Know–Nothings and were subservient to their leaders.
+In 1857, the police organized, but in the process, the new recruits came from the Know–Nothings and were subservient to their leaders.

-The Know–Nothing gang were expert at discouraging adverse voting.
-By 1854 they elected the mayor and a majority of both branches of the city Council of Baltimore.
-They gained control of 13 hour of 21 counties.
+The Know–Nothing gang was expert at discouraging adverse voting.
+By 1854 they elected the mayor and a majority of both branches of the city council of Baltimore.
+They gained control of 13 hours of 21 counties.

 There were no fair and open elections.
 Gov. Thomas Walkins Ligon wanted to call out the state militia.
 The mayor Baltimore refused to cooperate.
 Democrats were so effectively barred from the polls that the Know-Nothings swept the state, gaining control of the governorship, as well as both houses of the state legislature.